 - Strawberry milk.

 WARNING!
-Strawberries may cause itching in sensitive people, provoked by an allergic reaction.
-They can try to desensitize themselves by putting a piece of strawberry under their tongue every day for eight or ten days.
+Strawberries may provoke an allergic reaction in sensitive people, causing itching.
+They can try desensitizing themselves by putting a piece of strawberry under their tongue every day for eight or ten days.

 Strawberries and Beauty

-In order to cleanse, soothe, and make the skin of the face more beautiful, mash 300-400 grams of ripe strawberries and apply them on the skin as a poultice.
+To cleanse, soothe, and beautify the face’s skin, mash 300-400 grams of ripe strawberries and apply them as a poultice.
 Strawberry milk is made by mixing 50/50 strawberry juice and milk.
-This milk is used on the skin as a lotion.
+This milk is used as a lotion.

 REFERENCES